madixson/DogsvsCats_4380Project/README.md

 ### Problem Formulation

 * Define:
-  * Input / Output
+  * Input: jpeg images of dogs and cats / Output: Percent Accuracy of classification
   * Models
-    * Describe the different models you tried and why.
-  * Loss, Optimizer, other Hyperparameters.
+    * 1, 2, and 3-Block VGG

 ### Training